lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

 In summary of the changes you just made to the ``tutorial_04_simulation/SConscript`` file, a ``diff`` against the ``SConscript`` file from :ref:`tutorial_solverprep_waves` is included below to help identify the changes made in this tutorial.
-Note the addition of a separate datacheck alias, which will be used in the regression testing tutorial.
+Note the addition of a separate datacheck alias, which will be used in :ref:`tutorial_regression_testing_waves`.

 .. admonition:: waves-eabm-tutorial/tutorial_04_simulation/SConscript